 Club Radio Room

-The D710 is being partially utilized as a Winlink Gateway for VHF Packet and VaraFM connections.
+The D710 is used as a Winlink Gateway for VHF Packet and VaraFM connections, and a APRS receive only iGate.
+The D700 is for normal voice contacts.

-The club already has a 'portable' Satellite ground station using a Yaesu FT-847, that system is used for school visits and Field Day.
+The club additionally has a 'portable' Satellite ground station using a Yaesu FT-847, that system is used for school visits and Field Day. (portable meaning we can set it up in 2 hours.)

 A running joke in the club is that for a radio club, there are more computers than radios...The modern reality is that computers have added much more capability to our existing radio operations.
 That does not mean it is required, and our club is set up to operate on-the-air without the aid of computers...however if you are interested in advanced technology...our club employs that also.